Ashwinreddy611/Move-Inc./README.md

 ### User Experience (UX)

 #### First Time Visitor Goals:
 a.
-As a forst time user I want to be able to understand the premise of the website as well as understand what the website and the company behind the website are attempting to provide me.
+As a first time user I want to be able to understand the premise of the website as well as understand what the company behind the website are attempting to provide me.

 b.
 I want to be able to navigate the website in a smooth and efficient fashion.
 The website's layout should be aesthetically pleasing and not cluttered with too many components.

 c.
 As a first time user I want to be able to contact the creators of the website and be able to feel like there is an open dialogue between user and creator.
-This is done via an active contact form that envokes a quick response from the creators and working social media links.

 d.
 As a first time user I want to feel that there is a reason for me to come back to the website i.e. a paid secondary service additional to the primary purpose of the website which is the knowledge they are providing.